KduJS/kdu-cli/packages/@kdujs/babel-preset-app/README.md

 - Default: `true`.

 Set to `false` to disable JSX support.
+Or you can toggle [@kdujs/babel-preset-jsx](https://github.com/kdujs/jsx/tree/main/packages/babel-preset-jsx) features here.

 ### loose

 - Default: `false`.

 Setting this to `true` will generate code that is more performant but less spec-compliant.

+### entryFiles

+- Default: `[]`

+Multi page repo use `entryFiles` to ensure inject polyfills to all entry file.